cfl-temple/portfolio/_pages/team/alumni/2020/alex-wroblewski.md

 - MBA at The University of Chicago, 2023-2026
 ---

-Alex Wroblewski is a Software Engineer at Belvedere Trading, LLC.
+Mr. Alex Wroblewski is a Software Engineer at Belvedere Trading, LLC.